Updated: Dec 30, 2020

 This can be expanded to any planar graph (including ones that aren't connected) because you're essentially lowering degree and number of edges (and keeping number of vertices the same) if you take a connected graph and make it not connected, which creates no scenario for E ≤ 3V-6 to be overturned or for the degrees of individual vertices to increase.
 (Then, the total sum of the face boundaries is less than 2E, so 3F is still less than or equal to 2E.)
 Therefore, we can say the lemma is true for all planar graphs.

-There's an interesting way to go about this with matrices as well—leave a comment if you want to see that method if you already know matrices.
+There's an interesting way to go about this with matrices as well—leave a comment if you want to see that method.

-You can check out this article for another interesting way to prove it by contradiction without using the E ≤ 3V-6 inequality: https://nrich.maths.org/6291
+You can check out this article for another interesting way to prove our lemma by contradiction without using the E ≤ 3V-6 inequality: https://nrich.maths.org/6291

 This lemma is also called the Only Five Neighbors Conjecture if you want to search it up further!